 - Keep living plant roots in the soil as long as possible

 There are also other variables considered in a regenerative farm system, including labor (improving working conditions and wages for farmworkers), decentralizing the supply chain, and opening up more processing plants to support smaller producers.

 How does regeneratively-raised beef help reverse climate change?

-Though there are claims that beef uses more water than any plant food, that cow poops contribute massive amounts of greenhouse gases, and many, many more, as with most things, this is simply not the full story.
+Though there are claims that beef uses more water than any plant food, that cow manure contribute massive amounts of greenhouse gases, and many, many more, as with most things, this is simply not the full story.

-The discussion on water usage for raising cattle largely avoids the discussion of green water vs blue water.
+The discussion on water usage for raising cattle largely avoids the discussion of green water versus blue water.
 Green water is primarily rainfall, while blue water is groundwater from aquifers and rivers that’s used for irrigation.
 In “conventional” cattle production, about 92% of the water used is green water, and the number for 100% grass-fed beef climbs to 97-98%.
 Conventional beef requires about 410 gallons of water/lb to produce (in line with avocados, rice, walnuts, and sugar, which are much less nutrient-dense).
 When it comes to grass-fed beef, the amount of water used is closer to 100 gallons per lb.
 Contrast this with the above plant crops, as well as tree nuts like almonds, pistachios and walnuts, three incredibly water-intensive nuts.

 And of course, this discussion completely ignores the positive impact that grass-fed animals have on soil health and the overall ecosystem.

 Diana Rodgers explains how cattle support soil health best: